k4lp/Chrome-Extension/PLAN.md

 - Fallbacks ensure that if rendering fails, the system continues to behave like today, preventing outages.

 ## 6. Open Questions / Follow-ups
 1. Should tag syntax be configurable (settings) or hard-coded?
-(Plan assumes hard-coded for now; we can add config later.)
+(Plan assumes hard-coded for now; we can add config later.) – **Decision: make it configurable so users can adjust syntax as needed.**
 2. Do we need to cache datavault lookups per session?
-(Probably not, but we can easily memoize inside the helper.)
+(Probably not, but we can easily memoize inside the helper.) – **Decision: no caching for now; the helper can stay straightforward.**
 3. Should the UI show which datavault items were used?
-(Not required for the current request but now possible once metadata is exposed.)
+(Not required for the current request but now possible once metadata is exposed.) – **Decision: yes, expose this in the UI now that metadata is available.**

 This plan keeps the data bindings explicit, touches only the layers that actually own the final output, and guarantees tag expansion happens **BEFORE** verification and UI rendering, protecting the rest of the project from unintended regressions.